GravityKit/GravityView/readme.txt

 * Added: Embed a Gravity Forms form using a field in the View editor
 * Added: Support for embedding Views inside [WooCommerce Account Pages](https://iconicwp.com/products/woocommerce-account-pages/)
 * Fixed: The Recent Entries widget results would be affected when browsing a View: the search query, page number, and sorting would affect the displayed entries
+* Fixed: Image preview (file upload field) not working if the file is uploaded to Dropbox using the Gravity Forms Dropbox add-on

 __Developer Updates:__